Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: The Coulomb side

-The Coulomb side of our correspondence is given by a remarkable recent construction of Braverman, Finkelberg and Nakajima \cite{NaCoulomb,BFN}.
-As we mentioned in the introduction, a more algebraic minded reader could ignore this geometric construction and take Theorem \ref{thm:BFN-pres} as a definition.
+The Coulomb side of our correspondence is given by a remarkable recent construction of Braverman, Finkelberg, and Nakajima \cite{NaCoulomb,BFN}.
+As we mentioned in the introduction, a more algebraic-minded reader could ignore this geometric construction and take Theorem \ref{thm:BFN-pres} as a definition.
 We'll wish to modify this construction somewhat, so let us describe it in some detail.
-As before, $G$ be a reductive algebraic group over $\C$, with $G((t)), G[[t]]$ its points over $\C((t)), \C[[t]]$.
-For a fixed Borel $B\subset G$, we let $I$ be the associated Iwahori subgroup The {\bf affine flag variety} $\AF=G((t))/I$ is just the quotient by this Iwahori.
+As before, let $G$ be a connected reductive algebraic group over $\C$, with $G((t)), G[[t]]$ its points over $\C((t)), \C[[t]]$.
+For a fixed Borel $B\subset G$, we let $\Iwahori$ be the associated Iwahori subgroup The {\bf affine flag variety} $\AF=G((t))/\Iwahori$ is just the quotient by this Iwahori. \notation{$\Iwahori,\AF$}{The standard Iwahori subgroup and its space of cosets, the affine flag variety.}